 - Boredom – Surveys come with little or no level of interaction.
 If somebody has a list of 30 questions with no response, no reactions, no empathy then this becomes a little tedious.
 Try injecting some engagement to it.
 Who said the feedback has to be boring?

 - Repetitive – Who does not hate monotony?
-If the same type of question is asked repeatedly, respondents start to lose the will to live and end up just clicking anything to try and get through this ordeal.
+If the same type of question is asked repeatedly, respondents start to lose the will to answer correctly and end up just randomly clicking through the survey to end the ordeal.

 So what kind of surveys do respondents actually like?

 It’s interesting to note that when there’s a compelling event or reason, and something is sent at the right time, customers are happier to respond.
 This is most likely because they appreciate there’s a reason for the contact.
 Respondents, don’t want to wait for days or weeks after an event to give inputs.
 It’s clear that customers prefer to give feedback using short and “to the point” mechanisms.
 A quick poll or survey is loved by most respondents if not all and it goes a long way in their survey taking experience.

 - While distributing the survey via email and the word survey is not used in the subject line, the survey response increases by 10%.